Le Streghe di Benevento

-It is believed that, on Saturday nights and in the early hours of Sunday, whilst everyone is asleep, the women who are the secret witches of Benevento say a magic spell whilst rubbing a special ointment onto their skin.
+It is believed that, during the night, whilst everyone is asleep, the women who are the secret witches of Benevento say a magic spell whilst rubbing a special ointment onto their skin.
 The spell is as follows:

 portami al noce di Benevento

 sopra l'acqua e sopra il vento

 take me to the walnut tree of Benevento

 be it in rain or wind or in any kind of bad weather.

 After reciting the magic words and using the ointment, the witches are transformed into invisible spirits that secretly enter houses by passing like air under the doors.

 If they wish, they can cause harm to those who sleep.

 It is said that you know when la janara has entered your room by feeling an ice-cold tingling on your face.
 This is the hand of la janara touching you.
 If la janara visits you once, it is said that she will return: it is never a single visit.